dstanesc/O-O-O-O-O-O-O/README.md

 ## Bundle

 Super important feature for building efficient systems.
-A bundle is a single large `Block` containing many finer granular `Blocks`.
-Bundles can be used to optimize data sharing or data transfer.
-As any other `Block`, bundles can be stored in a BlockStore.
+A bundle is a single large `Block` containing granular `Blocks`.
+Bundles can be used to optimize data sharing.
+As any `Block`, bundles can be stored in a BlockStore.
 See `packer.test.ts` for more examples.

 ```ts
 type Block = {
     cid: any
     bytes: Uint8Array
 }
 const g: ProtoGremlin = protoGremlinFactory({
     chunk,
     linkCodec,